fpsluozi/CSE5525HW2/step 6/Readme.txt

 The algorithm will converge when the sum of the changed probability (error_value) is less than 0.01 (epsilon).
 After convergence, we can do smoothing.

-At last, we can test our new probability tables by invoking the function in step 4.
+At last, we can test our new probability tables by invoking the function in step 3, 4, and 5.